Department of Radiotherapy, Gujarat Cancer and Research Institute, Asarwa 380016, Ahmedabad, India.

 This is an open access article distributed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License (http://creativecommons.org/licenses/by-nc-sa/3.0/), which allows others to remix, tweak and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms.

 Primary malignant melanoma of the central nervous system is rare, and the events involving the spinal cord are even more infrequent.
 A 30-year-old male presented with a mass lesion of the spinal cord.
 After radiological workup, the mass was resected in December 2012.
 The histopathological examination report and immunohistochemistry suggested malignant melanoma.
 PET-CT scan, brain MRI, and funduscopic examination did not reveal malignant melanoma elsewhere in the body.
 The patient received postoperative radiotherapy until March 2013.
 Presently, the patient is asymptomatic with normal neurological functions.

-Key words: Malignant melanoma; cervical spine; spinal cord; intramedullary; central nervous system
+Malignant melanoma, cervical spine, spinal cord, intramedullary, central nervous system

 Primary malignant melanoma of the central nervous system (CNS) is rare, with less than 60 cases reported in the literature; a disease that presents substantial diagnostic, prognostic and therapeutic challenges.
 We report a case of primary malignant melanoma of the spinal cord which was treated successfully with surgery and adjuvant radiation therapy (RT).

 A 30 years old male presented with complaints of pain/stiffness in the neck and numbness/weakness in all four limbs.
 The symptoms had been present for 90 days and were gradually progressing.